Liioou/Deploying-a-Cloudformation-Template-using-codepipeline-in-the-us-east-1-Region/README.md

-# Deploy a static Website with S3
+# Deploying a Cloudformation Template with AWS codepipeline in the us-east-1 Region